-The baseball legend and native Ohioan looks back at life in the big leagues in a new autobiography.
+The Major League legend and native Ohioan looks back at life in the big leagues in a new autobiography.

 Review these boating safety tips before hitting the water this season, and get advice for helping the children in your life protect their vision.

 East Liverpool potters made this porcelain during the second half of the 19th century.